For years, Apple and Google have competed in the smartphone market.

 - Gaming apps top both platforms, with iOS users favoring business and lifestyle apps, while Android users lean more toward education.

-- Consumers spent almost twice as much on the Apple App Store as on the Google Play Store in 2023.
+- Consumers spend almost twice as much on the Apple App Store as on the Google Play Store.

 - iPhone users are more successful at recovering data after security breaches (75%) than Android users (55%).